sullis/Doppelauge/JSON.md

 JsonDiff
 ========
 Simple Json Diff algorithm.
 Can be used to display the difference between two json values.
-An example function for creating an HTML table is included.
+An example function for creating HTML table is included.
 * ScalaDoc: [JsonDiff](http://folk.uio.no/ksvalast/doppelauge/#no.samordnaopptak.json.JsonDiff$)